dblux/youtube-alert/README.md

 # Youtube Alert

 Python script that sends a Telegram message to a specified chat when a new video is uploaded to a YouTube channel.
-Automatically downloads english captions and summarises it using ollama tinyllama.
+Automatically downloads english captions and summarises it using any Ollama served LLMs.

 ## Usage